Hamilton Tiger-Cats: History

 After over a decade-long drought, the Hamilton Tigers won the Grey Cup championship game in 1928, 1929 and 1932.
 The 1941 season saw the Tigers suspend play for the remainder of World War II.
 The Hamilton Tigers folded, largely because a number of players had gone into the armed services.
 It is believed by some that the failure of the Tigers is what caused the IRFU to be dissolved, and the Eastern Rugby Football Union (ERFU) to be formed.
 Because of the absence of the Tigers, a new club called the Hamilton Wildcats were formed to play in the ORFU in 1941.
 The Wildcats were given permission to use players from the Hamilton Tigers, but not the traditional black and yellow colours of the Tigers.
 In 1943, the Hamilton Flying Wildcats, stocked with Royal Canadian Air Force personnel, won the 31st Grey Cup.

 Things returned to normal in 1945 when the IRFU and the Hamilton Tigers resumed play while the Wildcats (no longer known as the Flying Wildcats) continued on in the ORFU.
 In 1948 the Hamilton Wildcats joined the IRFU to replace the Tigers who joined the Ontario Rugby Football Union.
 The Tigers and Wildcats switch of unions only lasted two years (1948–49) as both clubs struggled.
 At this time, the Tigers and Wildcats competed for fans, talent and bragging rights so vehemently that neither team could operate on a sound financial level.
-Consequently, the Tigers absorbed the Wildcats in 1950 to form the Hamilton Tiger-Cats that would compete in the IRFU.
+Consequently, the Tigers absorbed the weaker Wildcats in 1950 to form the Hamilton Tiger-Cats that would compete in the IRFU.
 Under the guidance of prominent and distinguished local leaders such as Ralph "Super-Duper" Cooper and F.M.
 Gibson, it was decided that the two teams should merge as one that would represent Hamilton.
 Cooper was named team president and Carl Voyles served as head coach and general manager.
 A contest was held among the fans to determine the colours for the newly formed football club; the result was a combination of the two clubs' colours: yellow, black, red, and white.
 However, the black and gold of the Tigers were largely adopted (the red tongue on the logo is only remaining nod to Wildcats red) and remain to this day.
 In 1950, the newly christened Hamilton Tiger-Cats began playing in Civic Stadium (renamed Ivor Wynne Stadium in 1971) until 2012 after which it was demolished and replaced with a new stadium on the same site, Tim Hortons Field, in 2014.